stfc/PSyclone/doc/user_guide/transformations.rst

 alphabetical order below (a number of these have specialisations which can be found in the API-specific sections).

-.. note:: PSyclone currently only supports OpenCL transformations for
+.. note:: PSyclone currently only supports OpenCL and KernelGlobalsToArguments
-	  the GOcean 1.0 API, the OpenACC Data transformation is limited to the NEMO and GOcean 1.0 APIs and the OpenACC Kernels transformation is limited to the NEMO and Dynamo0.3 APIs.
+          transformations for the GOcean 1.0 API, the OpenACC Data transformation is limited to the NEMO and GOcean 1.0 APIs and the OpenACC Kernels transformation is limited to the NEMO and Dynamo0.3 APIs.

 .. note:: The directory layout of PSyclone is currently being restructured.
           As a result of this some transformations are already in the new